212 Yachts Covid Policy

 This is a very real concern.
 After all, corporate clients renting yachts for events, are doing so to have a presence at the event, to host meetings on board, entertain clients etc. Therefore, in order to justify hiring a yacht you need the event to take place.
 We have seen MIPIM (a large property event in Cannes), LIONS Festival, the Monaco Grand Prix, the Cannes Film Festival postponed, and other global events cancelled.
 Corporations are taking a substantial financial hit.
 By not being refunded the charter fee, losing money on flights, travel arrangements, etc. It is therefore no surprise that corporate event bookings are tedious and being treated very cautiously.
 Understandably so as corporations struggle with the risk of losing money.
 We do however try to safeguard against clients suffering financial loss as best we can and always negotiate termination cases as best we can on their behalf.

-We have recently negotiated several contracts for our clients chartering during the Cannes LIONS, the Cannes Film Festival and the Monaco Grand Prix.
+Last year, we negotiated several contracts for our clients chartering during the Cannes LIONS, the Cannes Film Festival and the Monaco Grand Prix.
 These included a clause to mitigate financial loss in the event of the corporate event being cancelled due to the Coronavirus.
 The clause specifically addresses the situation and our client’s concerns, in an effort to protect them in the unfortunate case that the corporate event is cancelled.
 Please inquire with us for further information.

 Is there a clause in the yacht charter contract that protects me in case of cancellation of the yacht due to Covid-19?